 2. Define Your Range

-Apart from sizing, figuring out what hands represent good squeeze candidates is another segment some players seem to struggle with quite often.
-Again, this isn’t an exact science as it will depend a lot on the particular situation, but there are some general guidelines you can follow.
+Apart from sizing, figuring out what hands represent good squeeze candidates is another segment, some players seem to struggle with quite often.
+Again, this isn’t an exact science as it will depend a lot on the particular situation, your opponent, and his PFR frequency, but there are some general guidelines you can follow.

 First, there are your value hands.
 We’re talking about big pocket pairs and strong Aces (like Ace King and Ace Queen), where your motivation for squeezing is primarily to extract value.
 You expect to be ahead of the openers range a lot of the time, so these hands aren’t that difficult to figure out.